dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc1/Getting_Started_with_Python.md

 ![Run Python file](run_button.png)

-Here’s what you’ll see when you run the file:
+Here's what you'll see when you run the file:

 ![Run result](result_first_step.png)